 No receptionist.
 No call queue.
 No waiting on a callback from someone who wasn’t on the last job.

-The alternative to on-site PWHT is trucking your vessel to an outside furnace.
+Read the Full Comparison →The alternative to on-site PWHT is trucking your vessel to an outside furnace.
 For large pressure vessels — anything over 30,000 lbs, anything with an oversized footprint, anything already set in position — that creates real problems.
 Oversized load permits, rigging, transit risk, furnace scheduling: every one of those variables adds cost and time to your project.

 GCC brings the equipment to your vessel.
 Your vessel stays on your floor.
 Your QC team witnesses the process in real time.
 Your documentation is in hand before we leave.
 Every heat treatment is performed in full compliance with ASME Section VIII Division 1 / UCS-56 or any customer-provided WPS and specification.